sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #14.
 Am displaying lines that have the word root in their files
 #15.
 Counting the word bin in a file
 #16.
 Display lines from the pattern root and 3 lines after it.
+#17.
+Displaying all lines in a file without the word bin